-Have you noticed that your engine is not running as it should and the engine light showing up sometimes?
+Have you noticed that your engine is not running as it should and the engine light is sometimes showing up?

 In this article, you will learn what a spark plug is and which symptoms you should look for when you are troubleshooting your engine for a bad spark plug.
 You will also get information on the cost and how to replace the spark plug.